Lumavate-Team/documentation/docs/2-development.rst

 	   The tool Library pages have an add container button in the bottom right corner.

-      #.
+      b.
 A pop-up will appear asking for the tool container name, urlref, and icon.
 Fill out all the fields, and click the add button.

         .. figure:: ../images/addcontainerpopup.PNG
 	   :align: center